Why did the polls get it wrong again?

 The opinion polls were wrong again!
 Just like in 2015 with the UK General Election the US polls wrongly predicted the outcome.

 Why are opinion polls wrong, wrong, wrong?

-The most obvious reason is that we are inter-connected, emotionally volatile beings, with complex underlying psychological motivations that subconsciously drive our behaviour.
+The most obvious reason is that we are emotionally volatile beings, with complex underlying psychological motivations that subconsciously drive our behaviour.
 We are not fully aware of why we might vote for Trump or Clinton.
 If you try to over-simplify human decision making you stand no chance of predicting it.
 Dale Carnegie summed this up very well over 60 years ago:

 Trump undoubtedly connected with many disillusioned voters at an emotional level.
 He engaged our fast, intuitive and impulsive System 1 brain by using highly emotive language in a simple but effective way.
 “Build a wall”, “deport illegal immigrants” and “lock her up” resonated with many white, working class voters at a deep emotional level.

 Hilary Clinton was unable to do the same because she used more rational language which was aimed at System 2, our slow, logical brain.
 She was also strongly associated with the established political classes and Trump capitalised on this big time with attacks on the Washington elite.
 Ironically, Trump’s standing was probably helped by the lack of support and criticism he received from many established members of the Republican party.

 People don’t tell the whole truth!